Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Get liquidity pools containing a specific token on a network.'
-It specifies the verb ('Get'), resource ('liquidity pools'), and scope ('containing a specific token on a network').
-However, it doesn't explicitly differentiate from sibling tools like 'getNetworkPools' or 'getDexPools' beyond the token-specific focus.
+The description clearly states 'Get liquidity pools containing a token.'
+It uses a specific verb ('Get') and resource ('liquidity pools'), and the token focus distinguishes it from sibling tools like getNetworkPools or getDexPools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.